ph0wn/writeups/2022/reverse/lying-bird/solution-cryptax.md

 ```

 obj 6 is weird because page count is 1, but there are 2 entries in /Kids.
 That implies there
 should be 2 pages.
-We fix this.
+We fix this by changing the object to:

 ```
 6 0 obj